Can Drugs Permanently Damage Your Brain?

 Understanding if drugs can permanently damage your brain involves learning about traumatic brain injuries.
 Instead of a traumatic brain injury being caused by a bad fall or a blow to the head, it occurs because of a chemical reaction that induces memory loss, structural damage, and the death of brain cells.

-Studies have shown that substance abuse issues cause traumatic brain injuries that are comparable to that which a person would receive if they had been physically assaulted.
+Studies have shown that substance use disorder issues cause traumatic brain injuries that are comparable to those that a person would receive if they had been physically assaulted.

-The way researchers were able to determine this information was by analyzing and comparing the protein cells in the brains of people who had received brain injuries because of physical trauma with the protein cells in the brains of people who had substance abuse problems.
+The way researchers were able to determine this information was by analyzing and comparing the protein cells in the brains of people who had received brain injuries because of physical trauma with the protein cells in the brains of people who had substance use disorder problems.

 Side effects of a traumatic brain injury may include: